keguangzhang/cse15l-lab-reports/lab-report4.md

 **Step 9: commit and push the resulting change to the Github account**\
 ![Image](step 9.png)
-To commit the change, I typed `git commit Li<tab>.java -m "Edited"`.
+To commit the change, I typed `git commit -m "Edited"`.
 The <tab> autocompleted ListExamplesTests, and the `-m "Edited"` added "Edited" as the commit message.
-The full command was `git commit ListExamples.java -m "Edited"`.
 To push the change, I typed `git push origin`.